wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 At this point, the history will look something like this.

-{% image src: /assets/branch-feature-hotfix.png alt: "Branching -- hotfix and feature branch" %}
+{% image path: assets/branch-feature-hotfix.png alt: "Branching -- hotfix and feature branch" %}

 Now you want to bring the bug fix into `master` so that you can tag it and release it.